by Emma Heptonstall

 Have you noticed that a smart, sassy entrepreneurial woman like you, seems to have everything?
 A great career, fab friends, well-adjusted kids if they have them; oh, and they seem to have managed their divorce pretty well too.

 So how is it that some women manage all that; and some, well some women just go to pieces?

 1. They have a plan

 Smart successful women also have a plan when they are separating and divorcing.
-You see, they recognise that divorce is just a process.
-Like any business deal, it has a beginning, a middle and an end.
-Some are more straight forward then others.
+You see, they recognize that divorce is just a process.
+Like any business deal, it has a beginning, a middle, and an end.
+Some are more straightforward than others.
 Sometimes the negotiations are tough.
 Sometimes they bring up emotions, but these emotions are dealt with away from the negotiating table.
 And so it is with a great divorce.

 If you are thinking of leaving your husband, start to plan.
 Do your due diligence.
 You wouldn’t enter into a business deal without doing your due diligence now would you?
 Begin to find out what his assets really are.
 If you don’t know what they are, he could hide them.
 Begin to copy all the financial documents and, if you think he won’t play fair, put them in a safety deposit box.